Published: June 2019 Updated: April 2022

 For decades, access to quality education has been outside the realm of possibility for thousands of low-income students in America.
 Whether the barriers stem from geographic or demographic restrictions, students’ learning opportunities are largely shaped by factors out of their control.
 In any case, virtual education is curbing limitations and dramatically expanding educational opportunities.

-In light of the growing crisis, Proximity Learning Inc. (PLI), a k-12 online provider, educates over 50,000 students every day.
-Contrary to traditional self-paced, online programs, PLI’s services provide live teacher-led instruction delivered via web-conferencing directly into classrooms that may otherwise suffer from a number of disadvantages.
+In light of the growing crisis, Proximity Learning, a k-12 online provider, educates over 50,000 students every day.
+Contrary to traditional self-paced, online programs, Proximity Learning’s services provide live teacher-led instruction delivered via livestream directly into classrooms that may otherwise suffer from a number of disadvantages.

-Some of the key advantages that PLI brings into the education domain is flexibility and the option for students who may not be succeeding in traditional schools to learn in a better-suited environment.
-For students in conditions that restrict them from being physically present, PLI eliminates the need to travel back and forth to school.
+Some of the key advantages that Proximity Learning brings into the education domain is flexibility and the option for students who may not be succeeding in traditional schools to learn in a better-suited environment.
+For students in conditions that restrict them from being physically present, we eliminate the need to travel back and forth to school.
 And perhaps, most importantly, an online curriculum feeds into the consistency needed for progressive education.

-“We are not simply throwing them in front of a computer to 'learn' on their own,” said Wedington.
+“We are not simply throwing them in front of a computer to 'learn' on their own,” said Proximity Learning live instruction teacher Kris Wedington.
 “Partnering with districts and the in-class teacher has given students the opportunity to have 2 qualified individuals to teach a variety of classes.”

-PLI was specifically designed to serve the common cause of providing every student engaging and affordable educational opportunities.
+Proximity Learning was specifically designed to serve the common cause of providing every student with engaging and affordable educational opportunities.
 Now more than ever, our nation is in need of academic institutions that surpass financial barriers and accessibility, giving students an equitable means to lead productive lives.
-As the evidence points to students benefiting from these revolutionary and relatively new routines, enrollment in online programs like PLI is expected to increase over the next few years.
+As the evidence points to students benefiting from these revolutionary and relatively new routines, enrollment in online programs like Proximity Learning’s virtual school is expected to increase over the next few years.

-“As we grow, we will spread our wings and begin to offer more non-traditional subjects--perhaps Marine Biology, Geology, non-traditional languages like Arabic and Spanish for the Medical field, French for the Business field.
+“As we grow, we have spread our wings and begun to offer more non-traditional subjects--perhaps Marine Biology, Geology, non-traditional languages like Arabic and Spanish for the Medical field, French for the Business field.
 Our reach and our offerings are limitless,” said Wedington.